PowerShell/PowerShell/docs/testing-guidelines/TestRoadmap.md

 The infrastructure used for these tests is STEX which is not an open environment.
 We will need to create automation to create and configure the test systems in the test matrix and then invoke tests on them.
 It is not clear that our current CI systems can accomodate our needs here as neither AppVeyor or Travis can supply us with all of the OS images needed.
-We may need to create our own heterogeneous environment in Azure, or look to other teams (MS Build Lab) for assistance.
+We may need to create our own heterogeneous environment in Azure, or look to other teams (MS Build Lab/Jenkins) for assistance.

 We need to investigate whether there are solutions available, and if not, design/implement an environment to meet our needs.